Enjoying Davao on a budget

 A short distance from the park is the Sampaguita Tourist Inn, where I booked a two-night stay (PHP600).
 Dinner was also just a walking distance away at Dimsum Diner along Ilustre Street (toppings, siomai and tea, PHP150).

 I took a late breakfast at the hotel, then a taxi (PHP55) to Ponce Suites Gallery Hotel to check out the works of Davao’s pride, artist Kublai Milan, a prolific sculptor, painter and photographer (and my first mentor!).
 The hotel displays a number of Milan’s early and recent paintings on every wall of every floor, as well as art installations of found objects.

-After the hotel tour, I grabbed a strawberry shake (PHP90) at Kublai’s Café, and rushed off for a quick photo op with a sculpture for which I had modeled for a while back — a woman entwined in the arms of a naked tree man with branches as arms and kids hanging all over.
+After the hotel tour, I grabbed a strawberry shake (PHP90) at Kublai’s Café, and rushed off for a quick photo op with a huge sculpture for which I had modeled for him years ago — a woman entwined in the arms of a naked tree man with branches as arms and kids hanging all over.

 A tricycle (PHP5) took me to nearby Victoria Plaza where I ordered my favorite grilled pork chop with rice (PHP200) at Basti’s Brew, another homegrown coffee bar with free Wi-Fi.

 I took another cab ride (PHP120), this time to Crocodile Park (www.psdgroupph.com ), to snap photos of exotic animals, two full-grown tigers, and a chimpanzee.
 No trip to the park is complete without a snapshot of the 18ft Pangil, the country’s largest croc in captivity before Lolong, the 21-footer from Agusan, came along.